awsdocs/amazon-redshift-developer-guide/doc_source/r_TRUNCATE.md

  *table\_name*
 A temporary or persistent table\.
 Only the owner of the table or a superuser may truncate it\.
 You can truncate any table, including tables that are referenced in foreign\-key constraints\.
-After truncating a table, run the ANALYZE command against the table\.
 You do not need to vacuum a table after truncating it\.

 ## Usage Notes<a name="r_TRUNCATE_usage_notes"></a>